David Wollkind has received the 2015 ASWSU Cougar Award

 Graduate students study with mathematics faculty who are on the forefront of research in areas of current global interest such as: mathematical modeling in population genetics, muscle physiology, and biomolecular systems; optimization problems on high performance computing environments; partial differential equations in control theory, swimming phenomenon, materials research, microwave heating and inverse problems; geometric analysis with a parallel focus on applications to data modeling and analysis; statistics related to bioinformatics and large data, multiple comparisons, experimental design, linear models, change-point problems, quality control, engineering reliability and risk analysis; probability including martingale methods, stochastic differential equations, stochastic simulation, and extreme value theory; matrix algebra including both computational and theoretical analyses; mathematics education research associated with teacher preparation, use of technology, and culturally relevant pedagogy; discrete mathematics that includes cryptography, combinatorics, and number theory; and environmental mathematics such as contaminant transport in groundwater, population ecology, and predator-prey problems.
 Graduate students participate in graduate seminars and undertake collaborative and cross-disciplinary research.

-**NEW** Middle Level Mathematics Endorsement
+Middle Level Mathematics Endorsement

-Recent Faculty Authored Books
+Recent Faculty and Graduate Student Authored Books

-Mathematical Reasoning for Elementary Teachers
+Mathematical Reasoning for Elementary Teachers, 7th Edition

 Fundamentals of Matrix Computations, 3rd Edition